 Deferred income taxes are provided using the asset and liability method.
 Under this method, deferred income taxes are recognized for tax credits and net operating losses available for carry forwards and significant temporary differences.
-Deferred tax assets and liabilities are classified as current or non-current based upon the classification of the related asset or liability in the financial statements or the expected timing of their reversal if they do not relate to a specific asset or liability.
 A valuation allowance is provided to reduce the amount of deferred tax assets if it is considered more likely than not that some portion of, or all of the deferred tax assets will not be realized.
 Current income taxes are provided for in accordance with the laws and regulations applicable to the Group as enacted by the relevant tax authorities.

 The impact of an uncertain income tax position on the income tax return must be recognized at the largest amount that is more-likely-than not to be sustained upon audit by the relevant tax authority.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
 Interest and penalties on income taxes will be classified as a component of the provisions for income taxes.
-The Group did not recognize any income tax due to uncertain tax position or incur any interest and penalties related to potential underpaid income tax expenses for the years ended December 31, 2014, 2015 or 2016, respectively.
+The Group did not recognize any income tax due to uncertain tax position or incur any interest and penalties related to potential underpaid income tax expenses for the years ended December 31, 2015, 2016 or 2017, respectively.